AdobeDocs/experience-manager-65.en/help/commerce/cif/faq.md

 ---
 # AEM - Commerce Integration using Commerce Integration Framework FAQ

-## 1. Is CIF GraphQL only used for commerce or will this be available for querying content authored on AEMs JCR?
+## 1. Is CIF GraphQL only used for commerce or is it available for querying content authored on AEMs JCR?

-Adobe has adopted Adobe Commerce's GraphQL APIs as its official commerce API for all commerce related data.
+Adobe has adopted Adobe Commerce's GraphQL APIs as its official commerce API for all commerce-related data.
 Hence, AEM uses GraphQL to exchange commerce data with Adobe Commerce and with any commerce engine via I/O Runtime.
 This GraphQL API is independent from AEM's GraphQL API to access Content Fragments.

 ## 2. Can Product assets (images) be stored and referenced from AEM via Adobe Commerce admin?
 How can assets from Dynamic Media be consumed?

-There is no official AEM Assets – Adobe Commerce integration available.
-There is a partner connector available on the [marketplace](https://marketplace.magento.com/bounteous-dam.html).
+No official AEM Assets – Adobe Commerce integration is available.
+There is a partner connector available on the [marketplace](https://marketplace.magento.com/partner/bounteous_ecomm).

-Or as a workaround, you can store product assets (images) in AEM Assets but you will have to manually store the asset URLs in Adobe Commerce.
-Dynamic Media is now part of AEM Assets and will work the same way.
+Or, as a workaround, you can store product assets (images) in AEM Assets, but you have to manually store the asset URLs in Adobe Commerce.
+Dynamic Media is part of AEM Assets and works the same way.

 ## 3. Does it matter where the commerce solution is deployed?
 (On-prem or in the cloud)

 No, it does not matter where your commerce solution is deployed.
-CIF and the AEM storefront will work regardless of the deployment model.
+CIF and the AEM storefront work regardless of the deployment model.
 However, if the solution is deployed with the recommended E2E reference architecture, E2E tests can run against performance KPIs that represent a typical enterprise customer profile.
-This will provide additional information that can be used as a benchmark.
+This process provides additional information that can be used as a benchmark.

 ## 4. How are catalog pages or product pages created in AEM?
 How do they persist in AEM?